thomjiji/cvv/README.md

 Copy files to multiple destinations simultaneously with (optionally) integrity verification.

 The name “cvv” comes from the simplest copy shortcut — Ctrl-C / Cmd-C and Ctrl-V / Cmd-V. We call it copy using "cv", or just "cv" it.
 But why two V’s?
-The idea is to highlight “one read, multiple writes” — in other words, a single Ctrl-C that can perform multiple Ctrl-V’s simultaneously.
+The idea is to highlight “one read, multiple writes” nature of it — A single Ctrl-C that can perform multiple Ctrl-V’s simultaneously.

 ## What it does